robert-hh/micropython/docs/mimxrt/quickref.rst

 Hardware SPI bus
 ----------------

-There are four hardware SPI channels that allow faster transmission rates (up to 33Mhz).
+There are up to four hardware SPI channels that allow faster transmission rates (up to 90Mhz).
 The SPI signals are fixed assigned to GPIO pins.
 It depends on the board design, which SPI's signals are exposed to the user, as detailed in the table below.
 The signal order in the table is CS, MOSI, MISO and CLK.

 ================    ===============  ===========  ==========